Culture of Ethiopia: Creative Futures

+One of the focus areas of Creative Futures is fashion.
+Fashion Africa 254 collaborated with the British Council and its partners to create the Creative Futures Contest, "Talented Ethiopian Designers Go International".
+Creative Futures announced fashion designer and entrepreneur Mahlet Afework as the winner of the competition.

+In 2021, a second round of Creative Futures was announced.
+Artists from many disciplines, including photography, filmmaking, fashion design, architecture, graphics design, animation, game, app or software development, visual arts, digital arts, crafts, sculptor and or pottery were able to participate.
+In a month of innovation from February to March, participants were provided a free-to-use fully-equipped working space as well as support by mentors The Urban Center in Addis Ababa.
+Art projects were produced by the participants, five of whom were announced winners of an award worth 100,000 birr to develop their projects.

 Religion

 About 63% of the population adhere to Christianity.
 About 34% of the population are Muslim, with other religions covering another 3%.
+In terms of faiths, Christianity (63%) and Islam (30%) are the two dominant religious affiliations in SSA.

 Gender roles

 In rural and urban Ethiopia, the senior male of the household has the majority of authority.
 Men in the country side are in charge of tasks such as plowing, trading, building, and harvesting.
 Women are more responsible for the domestic labor of the household such as cooking, collecting goods, and caring for the household.
 It is also not unusual to see women helping men with some tasks in the countryside.
 In the urban areas, traditional gender roles are less common, but the women are, more often than not, still in charge of domestic labor.
 In Ethiopia education is still stressed more for boys compared to girls and also given more leeway to social activities over girls, though enrollment rate for girls in education is on the rise.